apache/incubator-gluten/README.md

 ### Wechat group
 We also have a Wechat group (Chinese) which maybe more firendly for PRC customers.
-As there's a limitation of wechat group of 200 peoples, please contat with Kyligence assistent to be invited to the group.
+As there's a limitation of wechat group of 200 peoples, please contat with weitingchen at apache.org or zhangzc at apache.org to be invited to the group.

 ### Slack channel
 There's also a Spark channel in Velox Slack group (English) for community communication.
 Please check Velox document here: https://github.com/facebookincubator/velox?tab=readme-ov-file#community